 Romance, thriller, mystery, and sci-fi readers are price-sensitive and buy in volume.
 A $14.99 paperback outsells a $24.99 hardcover 8-to-1 or more in the same genre.
 Offer hardcover as a premium option for superfans, but build your launch marketing around the paperback.

-Non-fiction & business: hardcover signals authority
+Non-fiction and business: hardcover signals authority

 Business books, self-help, memoir, and prescriptive non-fiction sell better as hardcover at the launch window.
 The hardcover is what goes on a CEO's desk, a podcast host's shelf, and a LinkedIn photo.
 Traditional publishers have trained the market to expect non-fiction in hardcover first; readers perceive paperback-first non-fiction as lower tier.